top of page

 Has been sold under the common name "Godzilla Springtail."

-Isotomurus retardatus “Green Water Springtail”
+Isotomurus cf. louisiana “Green Water Springtail”

 Lepidocyrtus cinereus "24K Springtails"